grantmacken/nginx-exist/README.md

 ##Installing##

+ On our local machine we will install eXist into /usr/local (see congfig)

+ /usr/local out of the box is owned by root, so I change this by

+'sudo chown -R $USER /usr/local'

- On your local machine you will have to run as sudo `sudo make exist-install`
+otherwise you will have to run make as sudo

- On your ssh remote VPS, you should be root so `make exist-install`
+ On your ssh remote VPS, you should be root so no need to sudox`make exist-install`

 This will